Xalgorithms/general-documentation/arch-2.0.md

 # Deployment

-Following the SMACK concepts, the entire Fabric is deployed to Google Cloud Platform running as one or more Kubernetes clusters.
-Spark executive control is managed using Kubernetes native drivers; all other services are managed as Kubernetes Pods.
+Following our KnACK Stack concepts, the entire Fabric is deployed to Google Cloud Platform running as one or more Kubernetes clusters.
+Overall control is managed using Kubernetes native drivers; all other services are managed as Kubernetes Pods.

 # Integrations